mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 This research has been generously sponsored by Oculus, which turned out to be a great fit because the Oculus touch controller and Avatar SDK provide a fantastic way to _interact_ with a physics simulation in virtual reality.

-Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics in the context of worlds of cubes, but it's entirely something different to be _inside_ that world and able to interact with it.
+Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics in the context of networking worlds of physically cubes, but it's entirely something different to be _inside_ that world and be able to interact with it.
 This is something that at least to me, feels really exciting and new.

 My goal for this project was to see if it was be possible to network a large number of physically simulated cubes that players can interact with.
-The ideal being that players should be with no perceived latency while picking up, moving, placing and throwing and catching cubes.
-The core requirement given to me by oculus: players must be able to construct stable stacks of cubes, stacks that network without any jitter or instability.
+The idea being that players should be able to interact with the simulation with no perceived latency: picking up, moving, placing and throwing and catching cubes.
+The stretch goal: players must be able to construct stable stacks of cubes, stacks that network without any jitter or instability.

-I'm happy to report that this work was a success, and thanks to the generosity of Oculus, the full source code of my implementation in Unity is available [here](...).
-Please try this demo in virtual reality before continuing, while the rest of this article will explain how the demo was implemented, that's no substitute for actually getting in there in there and experiencing it.
+I'm happy to report this work was a success, and thanks to the generosity of Oculus, the full source code of my implementation in Unity is available [here](...).
+Please try this demo in virtual reality before continuing.
+While the rest of this article will explain how the demo was implemented, that's no substitute for actually getting in there in there and experiencing it.

-# How to network physics in Unity?
+# How to network a physics simulation?

-The first question is how to network a physics simulation in Unity?
+The first question of course, is how are we actually going to do the networking.

-It is of course best practice that whatever data is transmitted over the network will be sent over UDP, because due to head of line blocking, TCP is simply not suitable for time-series data necessary to network a real-time simulation.
-So it is decided, our packets will be sent over UDP.
+Anybody who knows me knows the answer is *UDP*.
+But why not just use TCP?
+The short answer is that head of line blocking makes TCP unsuitable for the sort of time critical, time-series data you send when networking a physics simulation.

+So it's decided, we're sending UDP packets.
 But what will we put _in_ the packets?
-In other words, exactly what are we going to choose to send over the network to keep the simulation in sync?
-What is our networking strategy?
-Lets explore the different options and see how suitable are they for networking a physics simulation.
+In other words, what is our networking strategy?
+Exactly what are we sending over the network to keep the simulation in sync?

+There are a bunch of different options, so let's get this right.

 # What about deterministic lockstep?